Aspen Aerogels, Inc. Announces - GuruFocus.com

 Special Note Regarding Forward-Looking and Cautionary Statements

 This press release and any related discussion contains "forward-looking statements" within the meaning of the Private Securities Litigation Reform Act of 1995 that involve risks and uncertainties that could cause actual results to be materially different from historical results or from any future results expressed or implied by such forward-looking statements.
 These statements are not historical facts but rather are based on Aspen's current expectations, estimates and projections regarding Aspen's business, operations and other factors relating thereto.
 Words such as "may," "will," "could," "would," "should," "anticipate," "predict," "potential," "continue," "expects," "intends," "plans, "projects," "believes," "estimates," "outlook," "assumes," "targets," "opportunity," and similar expressions are used to identify these forward-looking statements.
-Such forward-looking statements include statements regarding, among other things, Aspen's planned offering of shares of its common stock, statements regarding the intended use of proceeds from Aspen's offering of shares of its common stock, and Aspen's ability to consummate the offering of shares of its common stock.
+Such forward-looking statements include statements regarding, among other things, the expected closing of Aspen's offering of shares of its common stock, the satisfaction of closing conditions related to such closing, and the intended use of proceeds from Aspen's offering of shares of its common stock.
 All such forward-looking statements are based on management's present expectations and are subject to certain factors, risks and uncertainties that may cause actual results, outcome of events, timing and performance to differ materially from those expressed or implied by such statements.
 These risks and uncertainties include, but are not limited to, the following: market risks and uncertainties and the risk that the offering of shares of its common stock will not be consummated, and the satisfaction of customary closing conditions for the offering of shares of its common stock, as well as other risks and uncertainties described under the heading "Risk Factors" in Aspen's Annual Report on Form 10-K for the year ended December 31, 2021 and filed with the SEC on March 1, 2022, as well as any updates to those risk factors filed from time to time in Aspen's subsequent periodic and current reports filed with the SEC.
 All statements contained in this press release are made only as of the date of this press release.
 Aspen does not intend to update this information unless required by law.

 SOURCE Aspen Aerogels, Inc.